-$$\mathsf{M}^{-1}\mathsf{K}\boldsymbol{d} = \mathsf{M}^{-1}\boldsymbol{F},\tag{5.108}$$
+$$M^{-1}Kd = M^{-1}F, (5.108)$$

 For sparse least-squares problems, such as for the typically-mixed determined seismic tomography problem, the LSQR approach of Paige and Saunders (1982) is a popular choice that is used by many researchers for linear inversions.
-The robustness of the iterative solution compared to direct solvers was explored by Boschi and Dziewoński (1999), for example (it works!).
+The robustness of the iterative solution compared to direct solvers for least squares solutions as arising in tomographic inverse problems was explored by Boschi and Dziewoński (1999), for example; unlike what some were wondering in the late 1990s, it works!

-• Switch the solver from the GS method to conjugate gradient and increase the maximum iteration number stepwise from a fraction of n to the full n (as determined by the number of elements which you should choose large, e.g. 200, for this exercise).
-Test different initial guesses for di (e.g. all zero, random numbers), record the convergence and comment on the solution.
+1. Switch the solver from the GS method to conjugate gradient and increase the maximum iteration number stepwise from a fraction of n to the full n (as determined by the number of elements which you should choose large, e.g. 200, for this exercise).
+Test different initial guesses for $d^i$ (e.g. all zero, random numbers), record the convergence and comment on the solution.